 Many of these books fall under the umbrella of what's known as the Anti-Racism movement, which has promoted some important practices: self-education; an examining of your own perceptions on race; talking to people who might be affected by discrimination; and understanding the history of your country and the wider history of slavery are all important.

 But the AR perspective goes beyond this.
 From what I've pieced together, it has a clear diagnosis—centred around the idea of whiteness—and a clear political home: left to far left, which includes promoting many other ideas not directly related to race.
-There's nothing inherently wrong with that, but diversity also means diversity of viewpoint, and in that sense the popular reading lists are too narrow to give the full picture we need for an effective discussion.
+There's nothing inherently wrong with that, but diversity also means diversity of viewpoint, and in that sense the popular reading lists are too narrow to give the full picture we need for a meaningful discussion.

 Tenets of Anti-Racism